This list has been updated for the 2020/21 academic year. Old requirements remain available to students who declared in 2019/20 or earlier.

 Requirements for the SIP

 Doing a SIP in EAS offers students the opportunity to study independently a topic of interest in the multi-disciplinary area of EAS.
-Customarily, SIPs in EAS have taken either the form of translations, combined with a critical essay contextualizing the translation, or an original research project, based on library research or some combination of such research with surveys, interviews, site visits, etc. Any SIPs that fall outside one of these more general categories must have the prior written approval of an advisor before it can be pursued.
-The final SIP product should consist of 30-40 pages, double-spaced, 12-font, excluding notes and bibliography.
+Customarily, SIPs in EAS, Chinese, or Japanese have taken either the form of translations, combined with a critical essay contextualizing the translation, or an original research project, based on library research or some combination of such research with surveys, interviews, site visits, etc. Any SIPs that fall outside one of these more general categories must have the prior written approval of an advisor before it can be pursued.
+The final SIP product should consist of roughly 25 pages, double-spaced, 12-point font.
 Those working in another medium should consult with their advisor concerning the length of their SIP.
 Except in extraordinary circumstances, EAS SIPs will be conducted in the Fall term only and will be for one credit.

 Students undertaking SIPs that involve human subjects, including interviews, must first obtain approval from the College’s Institutional Review Board.
 Please see the following website and follow the instructions given there:https://reason.kzoo.edu/irb/steps